liveley/Ressource-Realms/code/CLEANUP_SUMMARY.md

 - ✅ **Code Quality**: Clean separation of production and debug code
 - ✅ **Performance**: No debug overhead in production builds

-The Catan 3D victory points and longest road system is now complete and production-ready!
+The Resource Realms 3D victory points and longest road system is now complete and production-ready!